Fort Benning: Post information

+Portions of Fort Benning are in Muscogee, Chattahoochee, and Marion counties in Georgia.
+Additionally, portions of Fort Benning are in Russell County, Alabama.
+Muscogee County is a consolidated city-county with Columbus, and Chattahoochee County is a consolidated city-county with Cusseta.

 There are four main cantonment areas on Fort Benning: Main Post, Kelley Hill, Sand Hill, and Harmony Church.

 Main Post

 Main Post houses various garrison and smaller FORSCOM units of Fort Benning such as 14th Combat Support Hospital and 11th Engineer Battalion FORSCOM as well as a number of TRADOC-related tenants, e.g. the Officer Candidate School, the Non-Commissioned Officers Academy, and the Airborne School.
 McGinnis-Wickham Hall (formerly known as Infantry Hall) is the post headquarters and Maneuver Center of Excellence.
 Adjacent is the Ranger Memorial and the National Infantry Museum.
 The Army Infantry School conducts its graduations on Inouye Field, sprinkled with soil from the battlegrounds of Yorktown, Antietam, Soissons, Normandy, Corregidor, Korea, Vietnam, Iraq, and Afghanistan.